 According to the article What Good is Raising Awareness? by Julie Beck of The Atlantic, there is lacking evidence of the impact of awareness days.
 Studies have been conducted to measure the effectiveness, but data is inconclusive.
-A range of experts that were interviewed for the article stated that most awareness campaigns failed because it only released general information about the issue while other campaigns failed because the effects of the campaign did the opposite of its intention.
+A range of experts that were interviewed for the article stated that most awareness campaigns failed because they only released general information about the issue while other campaigns failed because the effects of the campaign did the opposite of their intention.

 This leads to the next question –